downtocode/glauss/README.md

 **--fullogl** | Initialize full OpenGL instead of ES.
 Look in simconf.conf to change versions.
 **--nosync** | Disables vertical synchronization.
 **--verb (uint)** | Sets how much to output to stout.
 0 - nothing, 10 - everything.
-**--quiet** | Suppresses all informational messages.
-Errors are still printed to stderr.
 **--help** | Print possible arguments and exit.

 simconf.conf